Smiling 'Podium Guy' From Capitol Riot Arrested On Federal Warrant In Florida

 “We are far from done," D'Antuono said.
 "The rioting and destruction we saw will not be tolerated by the FBI."

-Johnson, of Parrish, FL, streamed a Facebook live video as he walked the Capitol building halls on Wednesday.
-He also reportedly insulted law enforcement and the Black Lives Matter movement in his posts before Facebook took down his page.
+Johnson, a Tennessee native who's married to a doctor, streamed a Facebook live video as he walked the Capitol building halls on Wednesday.
+He also reportedly insulted law enforcement and the Black Lives Matter movement in his posts before his Facebook page was taken down.

 Click here to sign up for Daily Voice's free daily emails and news alerts.